dieudonnelecodeur/extract_data_using_llm/README.md

 ## Features
 - Extract text content from PDFs using the `unstructured` library.
-- Perform metadata extraction using Hugging Face's `distilbert-base-cased-distilled-squad` model.
+- Perform metadata extraction using Hugging Face's `distilbert-base-cased-distilled-squad` model or AzureOpenAPI
 - Save extracted metadata as JSON and CSV files.
 - Process multiple PDFs in a directory.